TS-Trax/DBX-Admin/README.md

 ### Advantages
 Easier and speedier DBX admin tasks, such as:
-- Finding/Adding/Removing users, including across workspaces
+- Finding/Adding/Removing users, including across workspaces.
-- Adding/Removing groups, including across workspaces
+- Adding/Removing groups, including across workspaces.
+Copying groups with all their users to other workspaces.
-- Monitoring all the cluster states and providing actions like Start/Restart/Stop/Delete clusters
+- Monitoring all the cluster states and providing actions like Start/Restart/Stop/Delete clusters.
+Copying librairies from one cluster to another.
 - Detecting orphaned users that do not belong to any group, and correct (either add to an existing group or remove)
 - Allows cross-subscription and cross-workspace administration & oversight, e.g. running clusters, job failures, VM types & DBS Runtime used.
 - Scales with the number of subscriptions, workspaces etc.